 Journal of Community Medicine & Health Education is a peer-reviewed journal using Editorial Tracking System to maintain quality online manuscript submission, review and tracking.
 Editorial board members of the Journal of Community Medicine & Health Education or outside experts review manuscripts; at least two independent reviewer’s approval followed by the editor is required for the acceptance of any citable manuscript.

-Communicable diseases are those which get transferred from one person to other or one animal to a person by means of any contamination.
-The diseases often spread from one other via air, food, water or blood transfusing instruments or blood transfusion.
+Communicable diseases are those which get transferred from one person to another or one animal to a person or another animal by means of any contamination.
+The diseases often spread from one other via air, food, water or transfusing instruments or blood transfusion or bodily fluids.
 Communicable also mean infectious and contagious.

 Preventive medicine mainly focuses on the health of individuals in a community or group of population or defined social group.
 Its primary aim is to protect, promote and maintain the health and well-being and to prevent from disease, damage and death.

 Preventive Medicine focuses on the health of individuals, communities, and defined populations.
 Its goal is to protect, promote, and maintain health and well-being and to prevent disease, disability, and death.